mradionov/tleaf/README.md

 * `[/path/to/output.spec.js]` - path to output test file

 The command creates a test file based on answers you provide for a number of questions: what is a name of the unit? what is a type of the unit? what are unit's dependencies?
-The result will be a test file based on template for this unit type.
+The result will be a test file generated based on template for this unit type.

 ***